run-ai/docs/docs/Administrator/Admin-User-Interface-Setup/Working-with-Projects.md

     kubectl label node <node-name> run.ai/type=dgx-2

+You can annotate multiple nodes with the same label

 ### Setting Affinity for a Specific Project

 To mandate __training__ jobs to run on specific node groups: